devops-works/binenv/SYSTEM.md

 ```

 - adjust path in your rcfiles according to your preferences

+## Caveat

+To use system-wide installed binaries, you have to set the `BINENV_GLOBAL=true`
+environment variable.

+This is required since binenv shim will look in default, user-related paths if
+this is not set.

+## FAQ

 ### Why do I have to use `-g` ?
 Can't binenv autodetect global mode ?